PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 What should happen if you try to Withdraw more than is left in the account?
 For now, our requirement is to assume there is not an overdraft facility.

-How do we signal a problem when using Withdraw?
+How do we signal a problem when using withdraw?

-In Rust, if you want to indicate an error it is idiomatic for your function to return an `Result` for the caller to check and act on.
+In Rust, if you want to indicate an error, it is idiomatic for your function to return a `Result` for the caller to check and act on.

 The `Result` type is an enum that can be either `Ok` or `Err`.
-The `Ok` variant contains the value returned by the function, and the `Err` variant contains an error value.
+The `Ok` variant contains the value returned by the function, while the `Err` variant contains an error value.

 Let's try this out in a test.